 I first switched to a cotton fiber typing paper, which was archival, but it was not the best surface for fine-line detail.
 Strathmore’s 500 Series plate-finish drawing board was a better fit.

 The point of pursuing an advanced degree in painting at Indiana University was to acquire a college-level teaching position.
 This was not going to happen anytime soon, if at all.
 Moreover, I tend to reinvent myself every ten years; comics marked this next stage of reinvention.
-By 1992, I had switched to rapidiograph pen and the aforementioned Strathmore paper to start the first of my Dreams of Bad Milk comics.
+By 1992, everything was in place to start my Epic Dermis comics.
 Considerable ink had been supplied to my recreational undertaking by then.

 Dreams of Bad Milk: Dreams of Bad Milk became Bible Welts over time.
 As seen in the two comic spreads linked below, the cartooning style for Bad Milk fits its format, and the overall look holds together, despite the unfortunate typewriter boldface script font chosen for the text.
 The typerwriter provided consistency for the text, since I did not trust my ability to hand-letter.